mcnicholls/grunt-jscrambler/README.md

 ##### options.deleteProject
 Type: `Boolean`

-If this is set to `true` then the project will be delete from JScrambler after it has been downloaded.
+If this is set to `true` then the project will be deleted from JScrambler after it has been downloaded.

 ##### options.params
 Type: `Object`